Sustainable vineyard agriculture

 There are two types of bottles to look for—”Biodynamic® Wine” and “Made with Biodynamic® Grapes Wine” along with the Demeter certified logo on either the front or back label.
 Both must be made from 100% Biodynamic grapes, with minimal adjustments and additives, but the “Biodynamic Wine” is more strict, only allowing manipulations in the case of emergencies, such as stuck fermentation.
 Either wine can have sulfites added for preservation up to 100 parts per million.

-The “Made with Biodynamic Grapes Wine” allows National Organic Program approved options for the winemaker, allowing more freedom in the process.
+On wine labels, the “Made with Biodynamic Grapes Wine” allows National Organic Program approved options for the winemaker, allowing more freedom in the process.
 For example, if there are intense weather conditions such as a drought that year, a winery may choose to relax their standards, and fall under the “Made with Biodynamic Grapes Wine” category for that year.

 If you are interested in visiting Biodynamic wineries, there is a full list found under Demeter Fact Sheets, currently called “Demeter USA Biodynamic Vineyards & Wineries”.